Hong Kong police storm mall as protest turns violent

 The Hong Kong government has already called off a big fireworks display to mark the day in case of further clashes.
 China, which has a People’s Liberation Army garrison in Hong Kong, has said it has faith in Hong Kong leader Carrie Lam to solve the crisis.

-There was also a standoff between protesters and police at the Tsing Yi interchange station, which serves the Airport Express and the metro, which had been closed due to plans to block roads around the station.
+There was also a noisy standoff between protesters and police at the Tsing Yi interchange station, which serves the Airport Express and the metro, which had been closed due to plans to block roads around the station.

 Police fired tear gas to disperse protesters who threw petrol bombs in two new towns on Saturday after pro-China groups pulled down some anti-government graffiti.
 There were violent clashes elsewhere in the city.

-Police condemned the violence and said there had been many serious injuries in fights between people of “different views”.
+Police condemned the violence and said there had been many serious injuries in clashes between people of “different views”.

 The protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.

-China says it is committed to the “one country, two systems” arrangement and denies meddling.
+China says it is committed to the arrangement and denies meddling.
 It has accused foreign governments including the United States and Britain of inciting the unrest.

-Hong Kong police earlier prevented a new protest targeting the airport.
+Hong Kong police earlier prevented a protest targeting the airport.

-Pro-democracy protesters have targeted the airport before, occupying the arrivals hall, blocking approach roads and setting street fires in the nearby town of Tung Chung, and trashing its subway station.
+Pro-democracy protesters have targeted the airport before, occupying the arrivals hall, blocking approach roads and setting street fires in the nearby town of Tung Chung.

-Reporting by Poppy McPherson, Jessie Pang, Farah Master, Felix Tam and Twinnie Siu; Writing by Nick Macfie; Editing by Robert Birsel and Sam Holmes
+Reporting by Poppy McPherson, Jessie Pang, Farah Master, Felix Tam and Twinnie Siu; Writing by Nick Macfie; Editing by Giles Elgood